EMDR Therapy Can Help Your Trauma and Anxiety

 That is why there are over 100,000 EMDR practitioners and millions of people who have been treated successfully with EMDR.

 If you are struggling with trauma or anxiety, know that there is a therapy that can help you gain a new sense of peace and calm.
 Trauma and/or anxiety don’t have to be a part of your life.
-There is a new normal that I would be honored to help you experience with EMDR.
-I urge to you read more about trauma treatment, and then reach out to me to help you get started in EMDR treatment.
+There is a new normal that I would be honored to help you experience with EMDR therapy.
+I urge to you read more about trauma therapy, and then reach out to me to help you get started.

 Sydney Spradlin is a Licensed Professional Counselor Associate in a dual track master's program in counseling and marriage and family therapy.
 She is supervised by Jack D. Dickerson, LPC-S. She belongs to the American Counseling Association (ACA), Christian Counselors of North Texas (CCT) and EMDRIA (a professional association for EMDR trained and certified counselors).
 Sydney works with individuals, couples, teenagers, and families.
 She is taking new clients.